New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 Types Of Functional Testing and Examples

-Let’s look at some popular testing types:
+Let’s look at some popular functional testing types:

 • Unit Testing – Tests individual pieces of code (like functions or methods) in isolation.